 You’ll delight in a delicious light buffet.

-You’ll listen to three popular Canadian authors, Trevor Cole, Amy Jones and an author to be announced will take you on a journey through their lives and career on their road to success.
+You’ll listen to three popular Canadian authors, Trevor Cole, Amy Jones and Craig Davidson who will take you on a journey through their lives and career on their road to success.

 A copy of one author’s book is included in your ticket price of just $60.

 Registration will be opening soon, so gather your friends, family and book club members and get ready to book your tickets!

 TREVOR COLE is an award-winning journalist and novelist.
 His four novels include Norman Bray in the Performance of His Life and The Fearsome Particles, both short-listed for the Governor General’s Literary Award and long-listed for the International Dublin Literary Award.
 His third novel, Practical Jean, published in Canada, the United States, Germany and France, was short-listed for the Rogers Writers’ Trust Fiction Prize and won the Leacock Medal for Humour.
 Trevor's latest book, published by HarperCollins Canada, is The Whisky King, an epic nonfiction historical narrative, winner of the 2018 Arthur Ellis Award for Canada's best nonfiction crime book.
 Trevor lives in Toronto.